-The Board of Advocates is a student run organization at the University of Missouri School of Law.
-The purpose of the Board of Advocates (BOA) is to provide law school students with practical experience in advocacy through a variety of competitions.
+The Board of Advocates (BOA) is a student run organization at the University of Missouri School of Law that provides students with opportunities to enhance their public speaking and writing skills through practical experience in a variety of advocacy based competitions.

-Participation in BOA competitions is a great way for law students to receive “real world” experience as the competitions are judged by local practitioners and law faculty.
-The competitions also allow law students the opportunity to apply classroom education and problem solving skills to real world situations.
+Through participating in BOA competitions, law students receive “real world” experience because local judges, practitioners, and law faculty judge the competitions.
+The competitions challenge law students to apply classroom theory and problem solving skills to real world situations.
 They are also a fun way to meet other law students and get involved with your school.